The order of instruments is by instrument

 » baryton is placed inconsistently in LC practice

-percussion instrument.
+percussion instruments.
 The Library of Congress Cataloging Policy and Support

 subject heading list 13 (March 31, 2004) reported the change in order